elCarlosSantiago/elCarlosSantiago/README.md

 Hello, I'm Carlos Santiago :wave: .
 I've spent the last few years working in project engineering and leading multi-disciplinary teams.
 I am leveraging my experience with Civil Infrastructure and Construction Architecture to learn all I can about Internet Infrastrucutre and Architecture.

 ## Now
-* :computer: Learning everything I can about software engineering and internet systems
+* 🌱 Learning Full-Stack web development at Lambda School
-* :house: Currently living in California with my wife
+* :house: Now living in California with my wife
-* :book: Currently learning about software engineering, internet infrastructure and computer science
+* :computer: Currently learning about software engineering, internet infrastructure and computer science
-* 🌱 I’m currently learning Full-Stack web development at Lambda School
 * :brain: I consider myself to be a lifelong learner and self developer

 ### Languages and Tools: